 To Twitter or Not to Twitter (When It’s Best Not to Tweet)

+Questions about some of the terminology used in this article?
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
 E. Chandlee Bryan is a certified professional resume writer and career counselor at Careers in Context.
 Chandlee specializes in providing services and career advisement to emerging professionals; she has worked in Career Services office at the University of Pennsylvania and Columbia University, and served as director of career Services at the Thayer School of Engineering at Dartmouth College.
 She has also worked “on the other side of the desk” as a recruiter.